- Written by Dr.Mehmet Demircioglu

 The number of hairs inside each graft also matters.
 A graft is not the same as a hair.
 Some grafts contain one hair, while others contain two, three, or sometimes more.

-I also think about repairability.
+Repairability matters.
 If the first surgery is too aggressive, the second surgery becomes more difficult, and sometimes the patient’s best options are already gone.

 How do age, hair loss pattern, and medication change the plan?